 Photo Credit: www.tutors-on-call.com

 As a prospective athlete, I know you have a lot on your plate.
-You’ve got classes, your practice and training schedule, other activities – plus you’ve got to have some personal time for yourself!
+You’ve got classes, your practice and training schedule, and other activities – plus, you’ve got to have some personal time for yourself!
 I get it.
 For many of you, test prep winds up being one of the last things you think about.
-Therefore, summer becomes an optimal time for most student-athletes to knock out their test prep, when there are less distractions, allowing them to hit the ground running with a great score in the fall.
+Therefore, summer becomes an optimal time for most student-athletes to knock out their test prep when there are fewer distractions, allowing them to hit the ground running with a great score in the fall.